msorbi/CuPUL/README.md

 ## Historical NER Instructions

 ### Datasets preparation
 Clone the `hdsner-utils` submodule, and follow its README to download the texts and create the environment.
+Then, you can run:
 ```bash
 source scripts/prepare_rcnum.sh
 ```